plinder-org/plinder/scripts/slurm/README.md

 ## Build publishable protein-search shards

-Protein scoring uses only holo receptor chains labeled `protein` in `index/entry_chains.parquet`; other protein chains retained for biological-unit context are not searched.
+Protein scoring uses the union of protein chains that are holo ligand receptors or members of `index/interface_annotation_table.parquet`; unrelated chains retained only for biological-unit context are not searched.
 Freeze that query universe before starting any arrays:

 ```bash
 python -m plinder.data.pipeline.score plan "${OUTPUT_ROOT}" --max-seqs 10000